dmulholl/ark/ark/bundle/lib/graphite/readme.md

 * `tagline`
 * `version`

+## Includes

-It supports the following includes:
+This theme supports the following includes:

 * `menu`